Jovanne-Saldierna/Carrier-Cost-Optimization-Negotiation-Readiness/README.md

 ## Key Findings

-- **UPS and FedEx control 68.4% of total spend** ($1.08M combined) but cost 30% more per lb than USPS, the highest-leverage renegotiation targets in the network
+- **UPS and FedEx control 68.4% of total spend** ($1.08M combined) but cost 30% more per lb than USPS — the highest-leverage renegotiation targets in the network
-- **99.8% of all shipments are subject to dimensional weight penalties**, carriers bill an average of 2.5x actual package weight, creating a $922,860 annual excess billing impact across parcel shipments
+- **99.8% of all shipments are subject to dimensional weight penalties** — carriers bill an average of 2.5x actual package weight, creating a $922,860 annual excess billing impact across parcel shipments
-- **Zone 6 costs 65% more per lb than Zone 2** ($6.94 vs $4.21), geographic lane concentration is the single largest structural cost driver
+- **Zone 6 costs 65% more per lb than Zone 2** ($6.94 vs $4.21) — geographic lane concentration is the single largest structural cost driver
-- **$293,482 in validated savings** identified under proposed carrier rates across 4,995 matched shipments, savings rates are consistent at 18–20% across all top lanes, signaling a systemic rate gap rather than isolated inefficiencies
+- **$293,482 in validated savings** identified under proposed carrier rates across 4,995 matched shipments — savings rates are consistent at 18–20% across all top lanes, signaling a systemic rate gap rather than isolated inefficiencies
-- **Ground service accounts for 46.8% of total spend** ($740K), the highest-leverage service level for negotiation
+- **Ground service accounts for 46.8% of total spend** ($740K) — the highest-leverage service level for negotiation

 ---